 Prior to earning her Medical Degree from Florida Atlantic University, Dr. Seifert completed a Master in Science in Behavioral Neuroscience at the University of Florida.
-She completed her Radiology Residency at Yale and is currently pursuing her Neuroradiology Fellowship at Stanford.
+She completed her Radiology Residency at Yale, her Neuroradiology Fellowship at Stanford and is currently an attending physician at Stanford.

 Gerardo Torres-Flores, MD

 Dr. Torres-Flores was born in Puerto Rico and completed his medical studies at Universidad Central del Caribe School of Medicine in Bayamon, Puerto Rico.
 He is currently a radiology resident at University of South Alabama, and his radiology interests include neuroradiology, musculoskeletal radiology and interventional radiology.
 His research in the lab focuses on the effects of collateral status on stroke infarct distribution and the use of deep neural networks to detect acute ischemic infarct on head CT scans.

 Dr. Al-Dasuqi is a chief diagnostic radiology resident in the Department of Radiology and Biomedical Imaging at Yale-New Haven Hospital/Yale School of Medicine.
 Khalid completed his pre-medical studies and earned his MD from Weill Cornell Medicine in Qatar.
 Khalid's interest in neuroimaging started as a fourth-year medical student when he took part in a year-long research fellowship in the Department of Radiology at Weill Cornell Medicine in New York where he worked on stroke and vessel wall imaging.
 Khalid's current work focuses on assessing the collateral status in acute stroke and its impact on patient outcomes.
 He is currently pursuing his Pediatric Neuroradiology fellowship at the Boston Children's Hospital.